 9. Confirm IPv6 Changes: Click "OK" to apply the changes for IPv6.

 The Settings app in Windows 11 has undergone significant improvements, making it more user-friendly and intuitive compared to its predecessor in Windows 10.
-Changing your DNS server settings directly through the Settings app is now straightforward and efficient.
 If you utilize remote environments like a Windows 11 VPS, modifying these paths can optimize your remote desktop responsiveness.
-Here’s how to change DNS server Windows 11:
+For broader Windows infrastructure, a Windows VPS gives you full control over DNS and network settings.
+Here's how to change DNS server Windows 11:

 1. Open Settings: Right-click the Windows button on the taskbar.
 Then, select "Settings" from the context menu.